View all upcoming events at Kingston University.

 Time: 1.00pm - 2.00pm

-Join us at this seminar hosted by the Kingston University Women in Enterprise Network - a vibrant community of like-minded women.
+Join us at this online seminar hosted by the Kingston University Women in Enterprise Network - a vibrant community of like-minded women.
 Hear from inspiring women entrepreneurs and find out how you can join the network and access support.

 Gaëlle Vallée-Tourangeau is a professor of behavioural science and director of research and enterprise for Kingston Business School.
 After studying at Paris Nanterre University (1998, MSc Social Psychology) and the University of Hertfordshire (2004, PhD), Gaëlle began her career as a lecturer in Decision Sciences at Leeds University Business School (2001-2004) and then worked as a lecturer in Psychology in the School of Psychology at the University of Toulouse (2004-2009) before joining the Psychology Department at Kingston University in 2009.